Cruising from Miami? you can’t start your vacation without getting to the terminal first!

 In addition to the cruise line shuttles, there are independent shuttles that can get you to and from the port.
 The difference?
 They can be much cheaper.

-Rates are about $16 per person roundtrip for the first rider and only $10 for each additional rider.
-These rates are pretty low, however, if you are traveling in a group of three or more, we’d suggest a taxi or Uber/Lyft as they will be comparable in cost.
-As well, these rates are for a shared van ride instead of a private taxi.
+While rates are pretty low, if you are traveling in a group of three or more, we’d suggest a taxi or Uber/Lyft as they will be comparable in cost but give you a private ride.

 We can’t list every shuttle service here as there are quite a few of them.
+Note that we don’t recommend or suggest against any particular company as we haven’t used them.
 All of the following, however, can give you a good start for your search.

 Of course, this service is typically a little pricier.
-But if you’re splitting the cost about four or more passengers, it can be surprisingly affordable.
+But if you’re splitting the cost among four or more passengers, it can be surprisingly affordable.